DevMountain/javascript-2-afternoon-3/README.md

 Complete all <b>7</b> activities inside of `callbackPractice.js` to make the spec runner pass it's tests.
 In order to check the progress of the spec runner, open `SpecRunner.html` with your browser.
 Remember to commit and push your code often.
 Good luck!

+## Tips and Tricks

+One of the biggest tools at the developer's disposal is the browser's built-in debugger.
+To use it, open `index.html` with your browser.
+Another great tool for small and isolated pieces of code is <a href="http://www.pythontutor.com/visualize.html#">Pyton Tutor</a>.
+Just make sure to change the code to `JavaScript ES6`.

 ## Contributions

 If you see a problem or a typo, please fork, make the necessary changes, and create a pull request so we can review your changes and merge them into the master repo and branch.